US, Canada, Mexico ask FIFA for faster World Cup bid process - News 12 Now

 The bid, launched in New York on Monday, is likely the only realistic option for FIFA’s 211 member federations who are scheduled to choose the 2026 host in May 2020.
 That timetable could be fast-tracked on May 11 in Manama.

-The extra agenda item, written in the letter dated March 11, asks FIFA members to make a “principle decision” for the 2026 tournament to be “jointly and cooperatively organized” in North America.
+The added agenda item, written in the letter dated March 11, asks FIFA members to make a “principle decision” for the 2026 tournament to be “jointly and cooperatively organized” in North America.

-If approved, FIFA could then ask the bid to show the Zurich-based administration it meets all technical demands by a March 31 deadline.
+If approved, FIFA could then ask the bid to show the Zurich-based administration it meets all technical and operational demands by a March 31 deadline.

 That would allow time to prepare a confirmation of the 2026 hosts at the next congress in Moscow.
 The Russian capital hosts the annual meeting on the eve of the opening match of the 2018 World Cup.